tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 apt install python3
 apt install python3-pip
 ```
--  _brctl_, _tunctl_, _ip_ (should be there, just in case of using real hosts) You need to install the following packages for easy bridge management.
+-  _brctl_, _tunctl_, _ip_ (should be there, just in case of using real hosts).
+You need to install the following packages for easy bridge management.
 ```
 apt install bridge-utils
 apt install uml-utilities